fpereiro/gotoB/tutorial/tutorial.md

 │  │                    │  │               │  │                    │  │
 │  │  ┌─╌ Frontend ╌─┐  │  │               │  │  ┌─╌ Backend ╌─┐   │  │
 │  │  │       <──────┼──┼──┼────╌ web ╌────┼──┼──┼──────>      │   │  │
-│  │  └──────────────┘  │  │   (internet)  │  │  └─────────────┘   │  │
+│  │  └──────────────┘  │  │               │  │  └─────────────┘   │  │
 │  └────────────────────┘  │               │  └────────────────────┘  │
 └──────────────────────────┘               └──────────────────────────┘
 ```

 A web development team needs to write both programs to develop a complete webapp.
-This is true not just of webapps, but of any app which uses servers to provide more value to users.
+This is true not just of webapps, but of any app which uses servers.

 Both programs that make the webapp, the frontend and the backend, communicate through the web.